syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup/SymbolGroup.md

 ## View Models for the SymbolGroups

-`SfDiagram` provides supports to populate view models for each SymbolGroup created to the `Stencil`.
-The `SymbolGroupViewModel`() class provides the support to populate view models to the symbol group and as well symbol groups view models can be created to the stencil by directly using the `SymbolGroupViewModel` class.
+The `SfDiagram` provides supports to populate view models for each SymbolGroup created for the symbols added through the `SymbolSource` property.

-You can add more than one symbol groups using the `SymbolGroupViewModel` of the stencil class.
+The `SymbolGroupViewModel` class provides the support to create the view models to the symbol group and provides supports to add symbols to it as Node, Connectors, groups and list of predefined symbols.

-The `SymbolGroupViewModel` class have following properties:
+* `Name`: Specifies the display name of the symbol group.
+It also adds the symbols to the symbol groups defined through the `SymbolSource` property which symbol has same `Key` value as this `Name` property.

-* `Name`(): Defines the display name of the symbol group.
-Also, it groups the symbols added through the `SymbolSource` property based on the Name property value to the respective symbol group.
+* `Symbols`: Specifies the list of symbols need to be added to the symbol group.
+It can be any diagram elements of Nodes, Connectors, Groups, Containers, BPMN elements.
-* `Symbols`(): Defines the list of symbols need to be added to the symbol group.
+* `CategorySource`: Specifies the list of symbols need to be added to the `SymbolGroupViewModel` using the static resource key value from the predefined category collections.

-* `CategorySource`(): To specify the static resource key name value from the predefined category collections.
+In addition to that, new symbols can be added into the symbol groups or you can remove the existing symbols from any symbol group at run time.
+As same as symbols, new symbol group can be added into the stencil and remove the existing symbol group from the stencil.

 {% highlight xaml %}
 <!--Initialize the stencil-->